-Also, don't interrupt people, and don't allow yourself to become distracted by your own thoughts or opinions.
+Also, don't interrupt people,or allow yourself to become distracted by your own thoughts or opinions.
 Instead, focus completely on what the other person is saying.
 Nod or say "OK" occasionally to acknowledge that you're listening.

-If you don't understand something, wait for people to finish what they're saying before you ask for clarification.
+If you don't understand something, wait for the other person to finish what she's saying before you ask for clarification.

-Above all, don't formulate a response until people have communicated their whole message, and avoid any judgment or criticism until it's your turn to speak.
-If you argue or "play devil's advocate" while you listen, you may discourage them from opening up to you.
+Above all, don't formulate a response until she has communicated her whole message, and avoid any judgment or criticism until it's your turn to speak.
+If you argue or "play devil's advocate" while you listen, you may discourage her from opening up to you.